 List of Poker Hands

-- Royal Flush – a hand the features an ace, king, queen, jack and 10 all of the same suit, this hand ranks the highest.
+- Royal Flush features an ace, king, queen, jack, and 10 all of the same suit, this hand ranks the highest.

 - Straight Flush – five cards in numerical order of the same suit.